skivvyjs/skivvy/docs/the-skivvyrc-file.md

 When a Skivvy project is initialized via `skivvy init`, a file named `.skivvyrc` is created in the project root.
 This contains configuration settings for the Skivvy task runner, as well as for the tasks themselves.

-This file can be edited manually or updated via the `skivvy config` command.
+This file can be edited manually or updated via the `skivvy config set` command, and its contents can be viewed using the `skivvy config get` command.

 ## Example `.skivvyrc` file